pluralsight/guides/published/devops/docker-a-beginner-guide/article.md

 ## 2. Creating an Image

 After you create this Dockerfile you need to create your image.
+Docker will run an _intermediate_ container for each step in your Dockerfile during the build process, eventually creating a final image that you can export and import to other systems.
 You need to navigate through your directory to where the Dockerfile was saved.
 Use this command line prompt:

 ```